shanshan-53/leetcode/README.md

 	* (Easy)   1588.
 Sum of All Odd Length Subarrays
 * 2022/03/10 (Thu.)
 	* (Easy)   1614.
 Maximum Nesting Depth of the Parentheses
+	* (Easy)   2037.
+Minimum Number of Moves to Seat Everyone